The Natural Resources Foundation of Wisconsin - Logo Circle

 The Natural Resources Foundation of Wisconsin is deeply committed to advancing diversity, equity and inclusion (DEI).
 We are making efforts within our own organization and by working with our partners to advance this important work across Wisconsin’s conservation field.

-We acknowledge that conservation has not historically been diverse, equitable, or inclusive, and we are taking action to help change that.
-We are committed to supporting and engaging those who have not been included in, or outright excluded from, Wisconsin’s outdoors and conservation efforts, including but not limited to Black, Indigenous and People of Color, the LGBTQIA+ community, people with disabilities, women, and people from under-resourced communities.
+We acknowledge that conservation has not been diverse, equitable, or inclusive, and we are taking action to help change that.
+We are committed to supporting and engaging those who have been excluded from Wisconsin’s outdoors and from conservation efforts, including but not limited to Black, Indigenous and People of Color, the LGBTQIA+ community, people with disabilities, women, and people from under-resourced communities.

 Why is DEI important in conservation?